As a refugee from Ukraine, what do I need to know about public accommodation?

 When you are applying for asylum, you must first live in an initial reception centre (Erstaufnahmeeinrichtung), usually for a maximum of 18 months.

-Public Secondary Accommodations (Folgeunterkünfte)
+What are Public Secondary Accommodations (Folgeunterkünfte)?

 After your stay in the initial reception centre (Erstaufnahmeeinrichtung), you will move to a secondary accommodation (Folgeunterkunft).
-This will probably happen after you received a residence permit (Aufenthaltserlaubnis: a positive decision regarding your asylum application) or after up to 18 months.
+This will probably happen after you received a residence permit (Aufenthaltserlaubnis / a positive decision regarding your asylum application) or after up to 18 months.

 You will continue living with other refugees in a secondary accommodation (Folgeunterkunft).
 Hamburg residents who have lost their apartment live in public accommodations as well.